alcfeoh/ng2-training/README.md

 [![Build Status](https://travis-ci.org/alcfeoh/ng2-training.png)](https://travis-ci.org/alcfeoh/ng2-training)

-This project is updated for Angular 16 with Angular CLI 16.
+This project was updated for Angular 16 with Angular CLI 16.
+It won't be upgraded to Angular 17.
+Instead, visit: `https://github.com/alcfeoh/ngx-training`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.